Dubrzr/pancarte-db/README.md

 # Pancarte DB

-Hybrid database to store, query and analize waveform data and annotations with an HTTP API.
+Hybrid database to store, query and analyze waveform data and annotations with an HTTP API.

 | Real-time insertions | Big-data analytics (Hadoop...) | Fast get with filtering |
 |:--------------------:|:------------------------------:|:-----------------------:|